Selecting Subpopulations for Causal Inference in Regression Discontinuity Designs: Selection of the Subpopulation

-Assumptions~\ref{ass:loverlap}-\ref{ass:lunc} implies that if we knew at least one subpopulation $\Uset$ where these RD assumptions hold, we could draw inference on causal effects for that subpopulation using standard methods for analyzing randomized experiments or regular observational studies.
-Unfortunately, in practice, true subpopulations where the RD assumptions hold are usually unknown.
-Therefore a critical issue of the approach is how to choose subpopulations $\Uset$ for which we can draw valid causal inference.
+In practice, the subpopulation $\Uset$, where the RD assumptions hold, is unknown.
+Therefore, a critical issue of the approach is how to choose $\Uset$.

-\subsection{Selection of Subpopulations $\Uset$: State of the Art.}
+\subsection{Selection of Subpopulations $\Uset$: State of the Art}

-The existing approaches in the literature on the local randomization framework deal with this issue exploiting implications of the assumptions on the assignment mechanism.
-Under the assumption that suitable subpopulations have a rectangular shape, comprising units with a realized value of the forcing variable falling in a symmetric interval around the threshold: $\Uset= \{i: S_i \in[s_0-h, s_0+h]\}$, \cite{CattaneoFrandsenTitiunik2015, LiMatteiMealli2015, MatteiMealli2016, LicariMattei2020, BransonMealli2019} propose to use falsification tests for selecting the bandwidth $h$ that exploits the local nature of the invoked randomization / unconfoundedness assumption.
-A local randomization / unconfoundedness assumption, such as our Assumption~\ref{ass:lunc}, holds for a subset of units, but may not hold in general for other units.
-Therefore, under local randomization / unconfoundedness assumption, covariates that do not enter the assignment mechanism, should be well balanced in the two subsamples defined by $Z_i$ in $\Uset$, and thus any test of the null hypothesis of no difference in the distribution (or mean) of covariates between eligible and ineligible should fail to reject the null. \cite{CattaneoFrandsenTitiunik2015} and \cite{BransonMealli2019} propose to use randomization-based falsification tests. \cite{BransonMealli2019} show that different windows around the cutoff may be selected depending on the type of assignment mechanism a researcher is willing to posit. \cite{LiMatteiMealli2015} and \cite{LicariMattei2020} propose a model-based Bayesian hierarchical approach accounting for the problem of multiplicities to test if the covariate mean differences between eligible and ineligible are significantly different from zero.
-The falsification test approach is not suitable for the Bolsa Fam\'ilia study, where the large sample size leads to reject the null hypothesis of covariates' balancing even for subpopulations defined by very small neighbours around the threshold.
+As discussed briefly in Section~\ref{sec:background}, the existing probabilistic approaches in the literature exploit the implications of the assumptions on the hypothesized assignment mechanism.
+Under the assumption that the subpopulation has a rectangular shape, comprising units with a realized value of the forcing variable falling in a (possibly symmetric) interval around the threshold: $\Uset= \{i: S_i \in[s_0-h^{L}, s_0+h^{U}]\}$, \cite{CattaneoFrandsenTitiunik2015, LiMatteiMealli2015, MatteiMealli2016, LicariMattei2020, BransonMealli2019} propose to use falsification tests for selecting the bandwidth $h$ that exploits the local nature of the invoked randomization / unconfoundedness assumption.
+For instance, under local randomization, the covariates should be well balanced in the two subsamples defined by $Z_i$ in $\Uset$, and thus any test of the null hypothesis of no difference in the distribution (or mean) of covariates between eligible and ineligible should fail to reject the null.